khjing/robocup/README.md

 # robocup
 Created by SEU robocup team
+This directory contains our training program